ckagana/notes/clean-code/README.md

 ### Use nouns for classes, verbs for methods
 Classes and objects should be named with noun or noun phrase names like `Customer`, `Account` and `AddressParser`.
 Too generic purpouse names like `Manager`, `Processor`, `Data`, or `Info` should be avoided.
 Method names should be made out of verb or verb phrase names, like `postPayment`, `deletePate` or `save`.

+### Use keyword names for functions
+When choosing a name for a function, try to add to it keywords describing what its arguments are.
+For instance, `writeField(name)` is better than `write(name)`, because it explains that `name` is actually a `Field`. `assertExpectedEqualsActual(expected, actual)` is better than `assertEquals(expected, actual)`, because it tells us what the order of arguments is without us needing to look it up.

 #### Use static factory methods
 When you have different overloaded constructors, use static factory methods that describe arguments instead: `Complex fulcrumPoint = Complex.FromRealNumber(23.0)` instead of `Complex fulcrumPoint = new Complex(23.0)`, and consider using private constructors to enforce their use.